gauravsharma-97/Covid-19-Guidelines-ChatBot/README.md

 The chatbot was made using IBM Watson Assistance and IBM Watson Discovery.
 Dialogues were designed for assistance and discovery was fed a government issued document detailing the guidelines for Covid-19 pandemic.
 Assistance and query were connected using a webhook.
 Prototyping was done on Node-Red.
 Assistance was finally integrated with facebook messenger.

+## Content
+Here a node-red-flow.json file has been shared for reference purposes.

 ## Technologies used
 1. IBM Watson
 2. Node-Red